dogweather/forkful/content/en/c/files-and-io/reading-a-text-file.md

   \ information and manipulate or display it as needed.
 Programmers often do this\u2026"
 lastmod: '2024-03-13T22:45:00.526661-06:00'
 model: gpt-4-0125-preview
-summary: "Reading a text file in C involves opening a file on your system to extract\
-  \ information and manipulate or display it as needed.
-Programmers often do this\u2026"
+summary: Reading a text file in C involves opening a file on your system to extract information and manipulate or display it as needed.
 title: Reading a text file
 weight: 22
 ---